 Inferring problems with the diets of endangered animals raised in captivity

-1. By noninvasive sequencing of remnant food DNA from snail poop
+1. Noninvasive sequencing of remnant food DNA from snail poop

 Rapid extinction recently reduced the Achatinella genus of tree snails from approximately 41 species to just 10 species.
 The last lonely individual of the species Achatinella apexfulva has recently died and there are less than ten known individuals of A. fulgens in the wild.
 To minimize the risk of extinction of surviving species an ex situ breeding facility, the Hawaiian Tree Snail Conservation Laboratory, has maintained subpopulations of the snails since the late nineteen-eighties.
 However, despite the absence of predators these ex situ populations have not flourished.
 Managers are anxious to improve lab conservation strategies, because wild stocks of these unique animals are quickly declining.
 We used non-invasive methods and surrogate species to explore how the ex situ diet of these critically endangered species differs from their wild diet and could be enhanced.